Overview

 • MATH 180

-• 60% in Mathematics placement tests
+• 60% in Mathematics Placement tests (060 for test code UPM 2)

-• 50% on SAIT’s Math 10C admission exam.
+• 50% on SAIT's Math 10C Admission Exam - (050 for test code ME10)

 3

 Math 182 explores concepts involving the composition and transformation of generalized functions, as well as polynomial operations.
-Students are exposed to the nature of exponential functions and their relationship with logarithms, as well as a detailed investigation of trigonometric functions and identities.
+Students are exposed to the nature of exponential functions and their relationship with logarithms, as well as a detailed investigation of trigonometric functions and identities

 Pre-requisites: